Creating a bigger pie for all

 By strengthening relationships in agri-food networks iCRA supports this momentum.
 Agribusiness partnerships reduce agribusiness’ costs and risks, increasing opportunities and resilience.
 Close ties between the private sector and agri-education institutes give young people the opportunity to learn practical skills.
 This translates to motivated, employable young agri-food professionals.

 iCRA builds trust in the agricultural sector through partnership facilitation and training.
 We empower the people who create change in their community.
 Our mission?
 To build resilient, innovative and sustainable food systems that offers attractive career opportunities for young people.
-Our work contributes to realising Sustainable Development Goal two ‘Zero Hunger’.
+Our work contributes to realizing Sustainable Development Goal two ‘Zero Hunger’.

 We bring soft skills to the table